abyssDS/sfmlWiki/FAQ.md

 ### <a name="system-threads-crash"/>My program keeps crashing when I use threads!

 ### <a name="system-mutex"/>How do I use sf::Mutex?

+### <a name="system-thread-container"/>Why can't I store my sf::Thread in an STL container?

+sf::Thread inherits from sf::NonCopyable meaning you cannot copy or assign an sf::Thread.
+This is however a requirement to use a data type with an STL container.

+You might be wondering how it would still be possible to store multiple threads in an STL container if you are trying to implement some sort of thread pool.
+The answer is simple: instead of storing instances, store pointers to the sf::Threads.

+The sf::NonCopyable restrictions can only apply to instances of an sf::Thread.
+When copying pointers, the copy constructor or assignment operator of a class are not invoked.
+As such it is perfectly legal to copy and pass pointers around.

+Since working with raw pointers is something you want to avoid in modern C++, you can use [smart pointers](#prog-smart) to great extent in combination with this technique.

 ## <a name="programming"/>Programming in General